Cohomological support varieties of certain monomial ideals: Background

-We will occasionally refer to $T(\bm{f})$ as the \textit{Taylor resolution of $R$ via $\bm{f}$}, or simply the \textit{Taylor resolution} of $R$ when $\bm{f}$ is clear. \begin{proposition} $T(\bm{f})$ is naturally an $E$-module by letting $e_i\times-$ be given by $b_i\times-$\,, and is as such a Koszul resolution of $R$. \end{proposition} As such, we are free to use $T(\bm{f})$ as our Koszul resolution $F$ of $R$ in our calculations of $\operatorname{V}_R(R)$. \begin{remark}[The Taylor resolution versus the Koszul complex] The Taylor resolution is a modification of the Koszul complex in the monomial ideal case which ensures a resolution.
+Consequently, we will refer to $T(\boldsymbol{\mathit{f}})$ as the \textit{Taylor resolution of $R$ via $\boldsymbol{\mathit{f}}$}, or simply the \textit{Taylor resolution} of $R$ when $\boldsymbol{\mathit{f}}$ is clear.
+A more general construction of the Taylor complex in which $\boldsymbol{\mathit{f}}$ is not necessarily a sequence of monomials and which is not necessarily a resolution can be found, for example, in \cite{yuzvinsky}. \begin{proposition} $T(\boldsymbol{\mathit{f}})$ is naturally an $E$-module by letting $e_i\times-$ be given by $b_i\times-$\,, and is as such a Koszul resolution of $R$. \end{proposition} As such, we are free to use $T(\boldsymbol{\mathit{f}})$ as our Koszul resolution $F$ of $R$ in our calculations of $\operatorname{V}_R(R)$. \begin{remark}[The Taylor resolution versus the Koszul complex] The Taylor resolution is a modification of the Koszul complex in the monomial ideal case which ensures a resolution.
 In the Koszul complex, if we assign to each copy of $Q$ the product of the corresponding generators of our ideal, then our differential maps ``preserve'' these assignments in the sense that

 allowing for a resolution when our generators form a regular sequence.
-We observe this same mantra when constructing the Taylor resolution, but in order to construct a resolution when our sequence may not be regular, our assignments of our copies of $Q$ ought to correspond to the LCMs of the corresponding generators of our ideal, rather than their product. \end{remark}
+We observe this same mantra when constructing the Taylor resolution, but in order to construct a resolution when our sequence may not be regular, our assignments of our copies of $Q$ ought to correspond to the least common multiples (LCMs) of the corresponding generators of our ideal, rather than their product. \end{remark}